Alternative and Natural TMJ Treatment

 TMJ and spinal misalignment: No matter the method of damage, the overarching cause of TMJ is dislodgement in the neck’s vertebrae.
 This dislodgement affects the trigeminal nerve, the cranial nerve responsible for controlling your mastication muscle group, creating an uneven tone in your jaw muscles.
-Changes in your mastication muscles can impede the function of the TMJ which, when left unchecked, will cause symptoms associated with TMJ.
+Changes in your mastication muscles can impede the function of the TMJ which, when left unchecked, will cause symptoms associated with TMJ which can be referred to as TMJ spine problems.
 According to some estimates, misalignment in the upper cervical spine is responsible for around 75 percent of TMJ cases.

 How Does our Natural TMJ Treatment Work?

 We are focused on removing interferences to normal body function to get to the root cause of TMJ.
 We do not just treat the symptoms.
 Our goal is to allow the body to heal from the underlying cause of TMJ and any related health problems.